lulischmader/lulischmader.github.io/_pages/projects.md

 ### My Role

-As a FLAS Fellow, I participated in intensive Kichwa language instruction and cultural immersion in the Ecuadorian Amazon during the summer of 2023.
-I documented my experiences through research notes, photography, and public scholarship while developing linguistic and cultural competencies that continue to inform my interdisciplinary research and collaborative work with Indigenous communities.
+As a FLAS Fellow, I participated in intensive Kichwa language instruction and cultural immersion in the Ecuadorian Amazon during the summers of 2023 and 2024.
+I documented my experiences through research notes, photography, footage, and public scholarship while developing linguistic and cultural competencies that continue to inform my interdisciplinary research and collaborative work with Indigenous communities.

 ---